adiah-frontend-mentor/pricing-component-toggle/README.md

 # Frontend Mentor -

-This is a solution to the [Enter challenge here](https://www.frontendmentor.io/challenges/challenge-name).
+This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents